CG95 - Bachelor of Paramedic Science

 Broad range of options

 Whether you are currently working in the industry seeking to advance your skills, or looking to kick start a new career in health, our broad and ever-growing range of health courses give you the choice to be what you want to be.
 Choose from the key areas of allied health, medical and exercise sciences, community and health services, and transport and safety sciences.

 Study your way

-A number of our health courses provide allow you to choose between on-campus or distance education, while some provide a mix of on-campus and online delivery methods.
-CQUniversity is an established provider of distance education and is able to offer a number courses in this mode that have not traditionally been available, such as nursing, medical science, exercise and sport sciences, accident forensics, paramedic science and more.
+A number of our health courses provide allow you to choose between on-campus or online study, while some provide a mix of on-campus and online delivery methods.
+CQUniversity is an established provider of online study and is able to offer a number courses in this mode that have not traditionally been available, such as nursing, medical science, exercise and sport sciences, accident forensics, paramedic science and more.